snowmantw/Fluorine/README.md

 and it also lacks process controlling which may ease the headache from asynchonous execution.

 This library want to resolve these problems without developing new DSL language ( which enforce user must have a compiler in their application ).
-Instead of, it represents a DESL, which is deeply inspired by the famous jQuery library, and borrows many ideas about context-based computation from Haskell.
+Instead of, it represents a eDSL, which is deeply inspired by the famous jQuery library, and borrows many ideas about context-based computation from Haskell.
 Thus developers can still write pure Javascript, with more functional features.

 ## Impure Computation Considered Harmful